Visit our Colorado State Extension office for more news, tools and resources.

 We’re looking for volunteers interested in education and outreach using research-based horticulture information.
 As a Master Gardener, you’ll be a CSU Extension volunteer giving back in your local community.

 Newly accepted volunteers begin as Apprentices.
 This means you’re in-training to become a Master Gardener.
-We provide 10 weeks of core training courses that occur through hybrid instruction: online, live webinars (also recorded) and in-person when possible.
+We provide 10 weeks of core training courses that occur through hybrid instruction: online, live webinars (also recorded) with in-person optional classes when possible.

 Following training, apprentices are encouraged to engage in local projects which vary widely.
 We require a 50-hour volunteer commitment your first year.
-There is a two-year Apprentice option that allows 60-hours to be completed over 2 years.
-Please note: We understand the barriers COVID-19 has placed on in-person volunteering.
-While we are offering creative volunteer opportunities, we are very flexible and understand these unique circumstances.
+There is also a two-year Apprentice option that allows 60-hours to be completed over 2 years.

 If you’re simply interested in hobby gardening (hey, we love it too!), we have other great avenues for you to consider including: